mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 only occurs at the behest of the Church and only through implantation.
-Despite a comprehensive high-tech surveillance network and virtually infallible contraception, natural childbirths do occur from time- to-time.
+Despite a comprehensive high-tech surveillance network and virtually infallible contraception, natural childbirths do occur from time-to-time.
 Natural reproduction is a high crime and punishable by the death of both parents and their naturally created child.
 The parents are referred to as 'heretics' and children as 'abominations'.